yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 | 📞      | must pick up a (gasp!) phone                         |
 | 💰      | site charges money for access or removal (whaaaat?)  |

 This list, also known as BADBOOL, was started in September 2017 and was most recently updated on July 29, 2025 to reorder the list by priority.
-We also removed PeekYou (which has entirely aggregate data), removed notes about Verecor/Vericora limitations which no longer exist, explained how to remove more types of Radaris records, improved CheckPeople, removed IDTrue (the site has been dead for a minute), updated USA People Search, and added to💰 SpyFly.
+We also removed PeekYou (which has entirely aggregate data), removed notes about Verecor/Vericora limitations which no longer exist, explained how to remove more types of Radaris records, improved CheckPeople, removed IDTrue (the site has been dead for a minute), updated USA People Search, and added 💰 to SpyFly.

 How to use this page: We recommend opting out of high-priority sites first.
 If you only have the time and patience for 13, start with sites marked 💐.
 If you can do 19, go to sites marked ☠.
 Once you’ve completed all of those, you can start to work your way through the rest of the list.